-If you are an American and you have been arrested or detained, please contact your nearest consulate as listed on the right side of this page.
+If you are an American and you have been arrested or detained, please contact your nearest consulate as listed on the right of this page.

+- Contact family, friends, or employers of the detained U.S. citizen with their written permission.
 In all communications with the Consular Officer, the right to privacy is protected by U.S. law under the Privacy Act.
 The Embassy or consulate will not release information related to the detained U.S. citizen to anyone — regardless of their relationship to the citizen — unless the detainee specifically authorizes the release by signing a Privacy Act Waiver.
 Waivers are available from your nearest Consulate upon request.

 - Visit the detained U.S. citizen regularly and provide reading materials and vitamin supplements, where appropriate.